-The response by international payments businesses to news that the UK had voted to leave the EU highlighted how fast some are to respond to changes - and how much others lag behind.
+The response by money transfer market businesses to news that the UK had voted to leave the EU highlighted how fast some are to respond to changes - and how much others lag behind.

 The value of the pound slumped to a 31-year low in the hours after the Brexit result was announced in the small hours of Friday 24 June.